bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 # *Could?*  => **Service**
 # *Should?* => **Model**

+!SLIDE

+# SRP is a misleading principle

+## It should not inhibit you from having
+## a Better Application Model
 !SLIDE[bg=techtalk_bg.png]
 # **Fat** models => *Thin* Concerns

 !SLIDE[bg=techtalk_bg.png]
 ## *Reimplement* other person's API
 ## has more wisdom than **invent new** one.